DP-GTR: Differentially Private Prompt Protection via Group Text Rewriting: Introduction

 \section{Introduction}

-The rise of LLMs in natural language processing has spurred research into differential privacy (DP) techniques to mitigate the risk of sensitive information leakage \citep{dpsgd, dpicl, dpicl2}.
+The rise of LLMs in natural language processing has catalyzed an urgent research focus on their security and privacy~\cite{yao2024survey, peng2025jalmbench, luo2025unsafe}, including investigations into differential privacy (DP) techniques to mitigate the risk of sensitive information leakage~\citep{edemacu2025privacy, dpsgd, dpicl, dpicl2}.
 While DP, the gold standard for computational privacy, has seen broad adoption in machine learning, existing text-based DP methods face significant challenges.
-These methods generally fall into four categories: training-based optimizations (e.g., DP-SGD \citep{dpsgd}), embedding perturbations \citep{feyisetan2020privacy}, document-level paraphrasing \citep{dpparaphrase}, and in-context learning (ICL) enhancements \citep{dpicl}.
+These methods generally fall into four categories: training-based optimizations (e.g., DP-SGD~\citep{dpsgd}), embedding perturbations~\citep{feyisetan2020privacy}, document-level paraphrasing~\citep{dpparaphrase}, and in-context learning (ICL) enhancements~\citep{dpicl}.
 However, training-based approaches are computationally expensive, embedding perturbations can compromise semantic coherence, and ICL often neglects client-side prompt privacy.